dlouvier/local-k8s-cosmos/README.md

    This will perform a simple test that runs gRPC requests to the Cosmos SDK.

-1. Access to Grafana:
+1. Access to Grafana

    To get the Grafana URL and credentials, use:
    ```bash
    make grafana
    ```